 Winchester didn’t simply add rooms, though, she created a labyrinth filled with halls that lead nowhere, cut-off staircases, sloping floors, and a rabbit warren of chambers.
 According to ABC News, the house has “10,000 windows, 2,000 doors, 47 fireplaces, 40 staircases, 13 bathrooms, and nine kitchens.”
 Since Winchester died in 1922, the home has hosted tours for those willing to walk among the Winchester ghosts.

-For those looking for a less spooky reason for the house’s mysterious design, the podcast 99% Invisible posited the theory that Winchester simply loved architecture and had the room to add on and on without tearing it down first.
+For those looking for a less spooky reason behind the house’s mysterious design, the podcast 99% Invisible posited the theory that Winchester simply loved architecture and had more and more rooms added without tearing others down first.

 Lizzie Borden Bed & Breakfast: Fall River, Massachusetts

 Back in 1892, Andrew and Abby Borden were found dead — killed by an axe-wielding psychopath.
-The police’s number one suspect was Andrew’s daughter, Lizzie.
+The police’s No. 1 suspect was Andrew’s daughter, Lizzie.
 Lizzie stood trial for her crimes and was ultimately acquitted, but she spent the rest of her life under the shadow of guilt.

-She is now said to haunt the Fall River, Mass., home where her father and stepmother were murdered, and her ghost is said to laugh at the top of the home’s stairs.
-The house is now a museum and bed & breakfast (outfitted with ghost cams) where stalwart guests can spend the night listening for Lizzie’s ghost or that of her murdered parents, and listen for the echoes of the maid’s screams after she found the dead in their bed.
+She is now said to haunt the Fall River, Massachusetts home where her father and stepmother were murdered, and her ghost is said to laugh at the top of the home’s stairs.
+The house is now a museum and bed and breakfast (outfitted with ghost cams) where stalwart guests can spend the night listening for Lizzie’s ghost, those of her murdered parents, or the echoes of the maid’s screams after she found the dead in their beds.

-The small Iowa town of Villisca (population 1,252) doesn’t have much to offer tourists, except for a night of terror at the Villisca Axe House.
-In a story straight out of Truman Capote’s “In Cold Blood" back in 1912, the white wood frame house was the site of a horrifying crime that left an entire family, including their four children and their two young friends, killed by the swings of an axe.
+The small Iowa town of Villisca (population of around 1,252) doesn’t have much to offer tourists, except for a night of terror at the Villisca Axe Murder House.
+Back in 1912, the white-wood framed house was the site of a horrifying crime that left an entire family, including their four children and their two young friends, dead by axe.